-The Difference Between Food Allergies and Seasonal Allergies in Dogs
+The Difference Between Food Allergies and Environmental Allergies in Dogs

 If your pup suffers from itching, hair loss, skin infections, or ear infections, she may have allergies.
 But does she have a food allergy, seasonal allergies, or both?
 The symptoms may be similar, but they require different treatments, so read on to learn more about how to identify and deal with canine allergies.

 In This Article

 Just as they are for people, allergies in pets are an exaggerated immune response to something in the environment that shouldn’t trigger one.